 Up to 1 year consisting of six compulsory face to face days.

-We are now accepting applications for our next NPQSL course which launches in February 2018.
-Deadline for applications is 19th January 2018
+We are now accepting applications for our next NPQSL course which launches in September 2018.
+We are also taking applications for the Ambitions NPQSL course that starts in April 2018.

 As middle leaders move into senior leadership positions, they are required to take a broader and more strategic perspective on the work of the school.
 Your previous experience may have been quite narrow in its focus (for example leading a particular subject or a specific key stage) and whilst there may have been a broad range of responsibilities these may have been restricted to that narrow focus.